digital-skills-for-researchers/coursebook/modules/data-management/badges/captain-curator.md

 ---
-layout: default
+layout: page
 title: Captain Curator
+---

-introduction: Given a raw data set, come up with an improved structure and file naming strategy.
+Given a raw data set, come up with an improved structure and file naming strategy.
 Sketch or create an example of this strategy and discuss its benefits with an assessor.

----

 ## Assessment Task